gardnmi/spark-connect-local-env/Blog.md

 spark.hadoop.fs.s3a.endpoint http://minio:9000
 ```

-The spark cluster is now setup and ready to run.
-In the next section we will run our pyspark application.
+* Note: The spark-defaults.conf file is used to configure the spark cluster to use the delta lake and minio.

+* Note: More information on modifying the bitnami/spark image can be found [here](https://github.com/bitnami/containers/blob/main/bitnami/spark/README.md#mount-a-custom-configuration-file)

 ## Running the Application